Luis Zamudio

-Luis Enrique Zamudio Lizardo Jr. (born June 24, 1998) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club D.C.
-United.
+Luis Enrique Zamudio Lizardo Jr. (born June 24, 1998) is an American professional soccer player who plays as a goalkeeper for USL Championship side Charleston Battery.

 Early life

 Born in Las Vegas, Nevada, United States to Mexican parents, Zamudio holds double citizenship and is eligible to play for the United States or Mexico.
 Zamudio is a product of Sueño MLS, he participated in the 2015 MLS tryouts and reached the national finals after advancing from the Los Angeles leg.

 Club career

 Club América

-Zamudio has been registered with America's first team since 2019, and was the third choice goalkeeper Guillermo Ochoa and Óscar Jiménez.
+Zamudio has been registered with America's first team since 2019, and was the third-choice goalkeeper Guillermo Ochoa and Óscar Jiménez.

 North Texas SC

 On 7 February 2020, Zamudio joined USL League One side North Texas SC on a one-year contract with an option for the 2021 season.
 His contract option was declined by North Texas following their 2020 season.

 Fort Lauderdale CF

 In April 2021, Zamudio joined USL League One side Fort Lauderdale CF ahead of the 2021 season.

 On July 7, 2021, Zamudio joined Miami FC on loan.